KTM-5: Early production models

 Production of the KTM-5M (M for Modified), also given the name "Ural", began in 1965 in limited quantities.
 The tram would have to wait until 1969 to enter mass production, as modification to the UKVZ plant had not been completed to allow mass production of bogies.
 In the meantime, UKVZ was still revising and testing the design before entering mass production.

 The aesthetic appearance of the tram was completely redesigned from the prototype KTM-5, which was considered to be outdated.
-Lead by the Institute of Technical Aesthetics in Sverdlovsk, the new tram design featured sharp edges, large windows, and the metal body was replaced with fiberglass paneling.
+Led by the Institute of Technical Aesthetics in Sverdlovsk, the new tram design featured sharp edges, large windows, and the metal body was replaced with fiberglass paneling.
 The choice to use fiberglass reduced the weight of the tram by 2 MT, which, along with lighter and more powerful traction motors, improved the tram's capacity, acceleration, and speed.
 Two KTM-5M trams were constructed in December 1965 and destined for testing in Moscow.
 The trams, which remained unnumbered but known by their serial numbers #1 and #2, varied slightly from each other, mostly in window and ventilation design.
 Tram #1 had framed windows with a sliding sash for passive airflow, while tram #2 had sealed frameless windows and forced air.
 Production models would use the sliding frame windows as well as forced air.
 Upon arrival in Moscow in March 1966, tram #1 was displayed at the Exhibition of Achievements of National Economy before joining tram #2 in passenger testing in July.
 In 1968 one of the trams was displayed along with the LM-68 at "Interbytmash-68" (Интербытмаш-68) at the Sokolniki Exhibition and Convention Centre.
 Three prototype trams were constructed and delivered to Omsk in December 1967 for testing in the harsh Siberian climate.
 Moscow trams #2 joined in July 1968 and #1 in 1969.

 The KTM-5M proved to be successful in testing, and in 1968 they were recommenced for mass production.
 In December 1968 the modification of the UKVZ plant was completed and the first batch of production model trams were delivered to Omsk in 1969.
-Coincidently, UKVZ ended production of two-axle trams.
+Coincidentally, UKVZ ended production of two-axle trams.

 In 1970, one tram was fitted with an experimental thyristor-pulse control system and was identified as a KTM-5MT.
 The tram was tested in Moscow, but was unable to operate with passengers.
 The tram was returned to the UKVZ plant and refitted as a KTM-5M with the standard rheostat control system.